cpwardell/FiNGS/README.md

 python3 ../FiNGS.py -n normal.bam -t tumor.bam -v s2.raw.vcf --PASSonlyin --PASSonlyout
 ```

 When you run it on your own data, you can mount the location of your files like so.
-This would output a results directory in the directory the command was executed
+This would output a results directory in the directory the command was executed in
 ```
 docker run -v /path/to/tumorbamdir:/tumorbamdir -v /path/to/normalbamdir:/normalbamdir -v /path/to/vcfdir:/vcfdir -v $PWD:/local -w /local FiNGS /bin/bash -c "python3 /FiNGS/FiNGS.py -n /normalbamdir/normal.bam -t /tumorbamdir/tumor.bam -v /vcfdir/somatic.vcf --PASSonlyin --PASSonlyout"
 ```

 ## Suggested usage